Skip Maine state header navigation

 Like all weather-related threats, the National Weather Service relies on a WATCH and WARNING program to alert the public to the potential dangers from tropical storms and hurricanes.

 Once the storm arrives, stay in the safe location until the storm has completely passed.
 Don't be fooled by the eye of the storm, which can mislead people into thinking that the storm is over.
 Winds and rain will increase rapidly immediately after the eye passes overhead.
+Tropical circulations, including hurricanes, are classified based on the following wind criteria:

 While the National Hurricane Center issues HURRICANE and TROPICAL STORM WATCHES and WARNINGS for the coast, the local National Weather Service Office is responsible for issuing numerous watches, warnings, and advisories for local hazards associated with or preceeding the storm, both along the coast and inland.